-Fungal problems in both modern and historic buildings is attributed to environmental conditions favouring the decay of materials and contents.
-For example, water, humidity, temperature and lack of ventilation.
-The damage caused by fungi is very familiar, as is the destruction arising from attempts to eradicate them by the use of chemicals, which not only are a cause for concern to health authorities, wildlife interests and environmentalists but also lead to the development of resistance in the target organisms.
+Deterioration problems in both modern and historic buildings are attributed to environmental conditions favouring the decay of materials and contents.
+For example, environmental pollution, water, humidity, temperature, UV, and lack of ventilation.
+The damage caused by environmental factors and biological organisms like fungi and insects, is very familiar, as is the destruction arising from attempts to eradicate them by the use of chemicals, which not only are a cause for concern to health authorities, wildlife interests and environmentalists but also lead to the development of resistance in the target organisms.